SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-blob-storage/collect-logs-azure-blob-storage.md

 ## Requirements

 * Only General-purpose v2 (GPv2) and Blob storage accounts are supported.
 This integration does not support General-purpose v1 (GPv1) accounts.
-* Configure your storage account in the same location as your Azure Service.
 * This solution supports only log files from Blob storage that have file extensions of .csv, .json, .blob, or .log.
 * You also need to have Microsoft Authorization/role Assignments/write permissions, so they should be a "User Access Administrator" or "Owner".